ktzanev/venir-labopp/en.md

 Take [the shuttle][lille airport shuttle] that arrives directly to the railway stations (20min, ~8€).

 The same trip by taxi costs about 28€ (20€ with Uber).
-The trip to the M1 building of Lille 1 University (15min) is about 23€ (12€ with Uber).
+The trip to the M1 building of University of Lille (15min) is about 23€ (12€ with Uber).

 ## Lille, <i class="icon-train"></i> Flandres and Europe railway stations
 {: #lille-g data-next="lille-u" }